AZ-GTi notes

 AZ-GTi with GX7 camera

-In 2022 I discovered the Sky-Watcher AZ-GTi motorised head, which at around £250 is quite affordable – especially as it can save expenditure on lenses.
+In 2022 I discovered the Sky-Watcher AZ-GTi motorised head (1.3kg for 2-axis), which at around £250 is quite affordable – especially as it can save expenditure on lenses.
 As well as being more robust than earlier heads I’ve used (such as the GigaPan Epic 100) because its two axes of rotation are wholly contained within the device, I have found that support from the UK distributor (Optical Vision Ltd.) has been excellent.

 The app used to control the head (SynScan Photo) has Remote control, Time lapse, Panorama, and other options, and its Panorama option has recently been updated to allow repeat panoramas and long exposures; both exceptionally useful.